February 1968, the U.S. death toll in Vietnam had risen to more than 500 per week. Riots were happening in cities all

 goodness in us.
 The "Dear Hearts and Gentle People" song brings out the goodness in me.
 I believe it

 can help you too.
 So, start singing and feel better about yourself and others.
-Click the graphic below and listen
+Click the graphic above and listen

 to Bob Crosby sing "I Love Those Dear Hearts And Gentle People".